Thousands Left Without Power in Chicago Due to High Winds

 While precipitation won’t be a major factor as the front moves through, the wind will still cause hazardous travel conditions, especially for higher-profile vehicles and semi-trucks.
 Drivers are urged to use caution if they are operating those vehicles, as wind gusts could pose serious hazards.

-Sporadic power outages have already been seen due to the high winds in the area.
-As of about 10 a.m.
-Sunday, ComEd repprted 7,026 customers without power; 3,179 of which were in Cook County, 916 in Will County and a few hundred in nearby areas.
+Sporadic power outages began early Sunday due to the high winds in the area.

+Around 10 a.m.
+Sunday, ComEd reported 7,026 customers were without power; 3,179 of which were in Cook County, 916 in Will County and a few hundred in nearby areas.

 Chicago-area residents can check on their utility status on the ComEd website.